11 MIN READ

 Action Programs are "industrial strength" versions of To-Do Lists.
 They help you to convert the projects that you want to run into actionable activities, and then manage them within a three-tier structure.

-The "Next Action List" heading lists the precise, immediate actions that you need to perform to move your projects forwards.
+The "Next Action List" heading lists the precise, immediate actions that you need to perform to move your projects forward.

 The "Delegated Actions List" records details of the projects and actions you have delegated.